RobTillaart/MHZCO2/README.md

 - **int measure()** workhorse, send command to read the sensor and waits until an answer is received.
 Return values see below.
+Will only update lastMeasurement if the measurement is successful (0.2.1)
 - **uint32_t lastMeasurement()** timestamp in milliseconds of last measurement.
 - **int getCO2()** returns CO2 PPM last measurement.
 - **int getTemperature()** returns temperature last measurement.